 Best Bangkok floating markets for foodies do not include touristy Damnoen Saduak.
 These are the mouthwatering markets to explore if you’re a fan of fresh produce and street food.
-Make a beeline for these comparatively off-the-radar spots which offer a better insight into daily life as much as delicious food.
+Make a beeline for these comparatively lesser-visited markets which offer a better insight into daily life as much as delicious food.

 Boats now brim with tacky souvenirs, Singha beer t-shirts and other tourist tat, and you’ll see more foreigners posing for photos with oars in hand than locals shopping for food, let alone vendors plying their trade.
 And the food is generally terribly disappointing.

 Fortunately, the best Bangkok floating markets for foodies aren’t merely tourist attractions.
 They have been an integral part of Thai culture, commerce and social life since the 1782 founding of Bangkok, a city built upon water.

 Waterways and canals or khlongs, man-made and natural, formed the main transportation system until 1851 when roads were established.